sdat2/PotentialHeight/adforce/README.md

 Possible new TC characteristics:

- - Add curve or alow angle / track displacement to be specified in another way.
+ - Add curve or allow angle / track displacement to be specified in another way.
- - Profile varying over time.
+ - Idealized profile varying over time.

 ## Run an idealized storm surge